 Prior to joining the former Santa Barbara Christian School as Head of School in 2012, Christopher Rutz was Assistant Head of School at Calvary Christian School in Pacific Palisades, California.
-He served as Head of Lower School for Providence 2013-2014 and continues in that position while jointly serving Providence as Interim Head of School, 2014-2015.
+He joined Providence as Head of Lower School in 2013 and also served as Interim Head of School, 2014-2015.
 He spent eight years as a classroom teacher and has been an administrator since 2004.
 Mr. Rutz earned a B.A. in History from the University of Minnesota, a B.A. in Secondary Education from Western Oregon University, and an M.ED in Educational Leadership from the University of Oregon.
 He and his wife, Kristan, have two daughters, Keara and Noelle, both Providence students.

 Assistant Head of Lower School

 Matthew Knoles taught for 10 years in public elementary schools in Santa Barbara, Goleta, and Ventura before joining the Providence faculty in 2014.
 He holds a masters degree in Educational Policy and Leadership and a preliminary administrative credential (California State University Northridge, 2010).
 He completed the California teaching credential program (Chapman University, 2004) after earning a bachelors degree in sociology (UCSB, 2000).